-Things to do in San Pietro Island and Sant’Antioco in Sardinia
+Best Things to Do in San Pietro Island and Sant’Antioco in Sardinia, Italy

 Sardinia is always packed with tourists for many reasons: a diverse landscape, good weather, delicious food, history and traditional festivals.
 While all this is already more than enough to convince you to book your ticket, Sardinia beaches are usually what draws most of the tourists.